 - Tell your friends – click the Share buttons below.

-If you do stop in to Verde tell them Bloggin’ Good Food sent you.
-Remember life is to short to eat bad food.
-Now we are off on another foodie adventure, so taste buds stay tuned!
+If you do stop into Verde, tell them Bloggin’ Good Food sent you.
+Remember, life is too short to eat bad food.
+Now we are off on another foodie adventure, so taste buds, stay tuned!

 Update: Sadly, Verde has closed its doors.
 We sure hope they open up in another location.